Tricklebyte/SQLProcTester/README.md

 # SQLProcTester
-Unit test SQL Stored Procedures without EntityFramework
+* Unit test SQL Stored Procedures
-* Test the stored procedures in your existing database
+* Test stored procedures in your existing database
+* No need to configure EntityFramework
 * Faster to set up and easier to use than Microsoft SQL Server Data Tools

 ## SQLProcTester.SpSqlClient.Execute (SpExecInput input)